steve8708/Backbone.ComputedModel/README.md

 # Backbone.ComputedModel

-Computed properties for your backbone models
+Computed properties for your backbone models.

 ```coffeescript